LIDILE/VizLing/README.md

 # Visualisation_linguistique

-Visualisation_linguistique is a R program to compute and visualize linguistic profiles extracted from texts written by learners of English.
+Visualisation_linguistique is a R program to compute and visualise linguistic profiles extracted from texts written by learners of English.
 Learner-specific Key Performance Indicators (KPI) are computed and displayed in the form of graphical information.
 Comparisons with control groups are possible.